LiZheng1997/LiZheng1997/_news/invention-patent.md

 My invention patent named "Visual tracking method, device, storage medium and equipment for target object" is authorized, and I am the first inventor.

+This patent is based on a project in Pixmoving named "Follow Me", and more details can be accessed from [project details](https://neuronsvision.com/projects/Follow_Me_project/)

-A Video demo on Youtube: https://youtube.com/shorts/DnSsBhD_rv4?feature=share
+A Video demo on [Youtube](https://youtube.com/shorts/DnSsBhD_rv4?feature=share)